5 Days in Paris Itinerary – Ultimate Paris Travel Guide

 During our 5 days in Paris, we stayed in Saint Germain, which is the 6th arrondissement.

-I truly loved this area because we were very close to Notre Dame, the train stations, the Senie, there were tons of restaurants, and the area, in general, is very lively.
+I truly loved this area because we were very close to Notre Dame, the train stations, the Senie, there are tons of restaurants, and the area, in general, is very lively.

-Other areas/neighborhoods you should consider are Le Marais, Paris, which are on the other side of Norte Dame and is another very charming area.
+Other areas/neighborhoods you should consider are Le Marais, the Latin Quarter, and Montmartre.

 If you want to be near the Eiffel Tower (which most do), you should look in the 7th ARR. in Champs de Mars.
 The best accommodations go fast, so make sure to book at least a couple of months in advance.